MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab04_Portal_App.md

 4. Click on the app name to open the portal

-3. You should be redirected to a portal website landing page with a welcome message
+    > You should be redirected to your portal website landing page with a welcome message

 ## Task \#2: Create a Webpage